zyegfryed/django-statici18n/README.rst

 .. note::

-    By default, the generated catalogs are stored to ``static/jsi18n``.
-You can modify the output path and more options by tweaking ``django- statici18n`` settings.
+    By default, the generated catalogs are stored to ``STATIC_ROOT/jsi18n``.
+    You can modify the output path and more options by tweaking ``django-statici18n`` settings.

 **(Optionnal)**